lucadv/mongo-interface/README.md

 ## Overview

 This is meant to be an interface to mongodb native drivers for nodejs.
+Connects to mongo and, for each collection that you specify, offer an interface to basic mongo operations.

 ## Install